 Other typical ingredients in Mexican ceviche include chillies, tomatoes, onion, cilantro, and avocado.
 Because no heat is used to prepare the dish, the shrimp avocado ceviche should be made using very fresh ingredients and served soon after it’s made.

 Ceviche is the national dish of Peru and this is where it originated.
-Have you tried this fresh, spicy, tasty dish before?
-The first time I tasted a ceviche recipe I was hooked!
+Have you tried this fresh, spicy, tasty simple shrimp ceviche dish before?
+As soon as I tasted a ceviche recipe I was hooked!
 It’s amazing how simple ingredients can combine to make this light dinner or other light meal.
 It’s also a great appetizer.

 History of Ceviche

 You might be curious about the origin of this authentic shrimp ceviche recipe.
 The first ceviche was made in Peru but you can find it all over South America.
-The technique of ‘cooking’ raw shrimp, meat or fish in citrus, vinegar and spices was introduced to the Americas by Spanish conquistadores.
+The technique of ‘cooking’ raw shrimp, meat or fish in citrus, vinegar and spices is traditional to the Americas by Spanish conquistadores.
 Archaeologists have also found 2000-year old records that something similar to ceviche was consumed there.

 Lima, Peru, was a hub for European explorers for about four centuries.
 During that time, all kinds of tasty Spanish foods made their way to nearby Spanish colonies.
-The locals introduced their own flavours and spices and this recipe with fresh shrimp or fish became a local delicacy.
-Today this quick, easy shrimp ceviche recipe is found all over South America as well as in authentic Latin food restaurants north of the border.
+The locals gave this Peruvian dish their own flavours and spices and this recipe with fresh shrimp or fish became a local delicacy.
+This quick, easy shrimp ceviche recipe is found all over South America as well as in authentic Latin food restaurants north of the border.

 Two thousand years ago, the Moche civilization in South America fermented the juice of banana passion fruit to make the best ceviche recipe of the era.
 The Incas marinated fish in a fermented drink known as chicha.